 Welcome to Mike’s Memoirs, here you’ll find info on ‘One of Its Legs are Both the Same’ (out now) and ‘A Pocket Full of Days’ Part 1, also now available, released on 1st August 2018.
-Part 2 will be out towards the end of 2018).
+Part 2 will be out early in 2019.

 In brief, ‘Legs’ is my memoir of childhood and into my twenties through the period of the mid 1950s to the late 1970s.
 It’s a reassessment of how I got to be who I am from someone who was only recently diagnosed with high-functioning Autism Spectrum Disorder, a.k.a.
 Asperger’s.
 More about ‘Legs’ here.

 ‘Pocket Full’ is a two part memoir that is ‘sorta, kinda’ the sequel to ‘Legs’, but which tells it’s own story about my relationship with Jo, a young woman I had an on and off again relationship over twenty five years.
 It’s a tale of a pair of Hansel and Gretel misfits and a classic story of ‘can’t live with ’em, can’t live without ’em’.
 More about ‘Pocket Full’ here.

 Herewith, then, among these pages more about ‘Legs’ and ‘Pocket Full’, including how to buy copies, some questions and answers, some relevant pics, a selection of reviews, music, some further interesting links and contact me stuff.